"

 Figure 6.39.
 Jigsaw / Photo Credit: Dennis van Zuijlekom, CC BY-SA 2.0

-It might seem strange but there are many welders that use circular saws and jigsaws.
+Many welders also use circular saws and jigsaws.
 These tools effectively cut soft metals such as aluminum and copper.
-Circular saws are good for cutting material to length and making long, straight cuts.
-Jigsaws can be used to make curved cuts in plate or other stock material.
-Be aware that you need special blades on either tool for these soft metals, as blades for wood will dull quickly and may cause damage to the tool, the material, or you.
+Circular saws are good for cutting material to length and making long, straight cuts while jigsaws can make curved cuts in plate or other stock material.
+Be aware that you need special blades on either of these tools for these soft metals, as blades meant for cutting wood will dull quickly and may cause damage to the tool, the material, or you.
 As with other modern power tools, there are both corded and battery-powered models.

 A large gray colored horizontal bandsaw in an industrial shop.
 The saw is currently stopped and in the down position, and a large aluminum round can be seen still held in the saw’s vice.
 Several round cutoffs sit on the floor behind the saw and a barrel of aluminum shavings stands to the right.